J-jakovljevic/React-udemy/README.md

 useDispatch() returns a function which will dispatch an action against redux store.

 class-based components with redux: useDispatch and useSelector are hooks and hooks are not allowed in class-based components, so we use { connect }, which allows class-based component to connect to redux.
 Connect also set up subscription automatically.

+ An action object can have other fields with additional information about what happened.
+By convention, we put that information in a field called payload.
+A typical action object might look like this:

+const addTodoAction = {
+  type: 'todos/todoAdded',
+  payload: 'Buy milk'
+}